mirandattc/kaggle-projects/wiki/README.md

-# Wikipedia Web traffic forecasting
+# Wikipedia Web Traffic Forecasting
 _Overview:_
 + The training dataset consists of approximately 145k time series.
 Each of these time series represent a number of daily views of a different Wikipedia article, starting from July, 1st, 2015 up until December 31st, 2016.